CubicrootXYZ/Docker-RNNTagger/README.md

 ## Installation

-Because the license of RNNTagger forbids the redistribution of itself I am not able to share the docker image with you until I get a separate license.
+Because the license of RNNTagger forbids the redistribution of itself I am not able to share the docker image with you.

 Unfortunately you have to build the container yourself with this easy steps: